bensonbanda/alx-system_engineering-devops/0x00-shell_basics/README.md

 3-listfiles Script will display the contents in a current working directory in a long listing format.
 4-listmorefiles script will display the content together with hidden files in the cwd.
 5-listfilesdigitonly script will display user and groups that contents belong to as numbers.
+6-firstdirectory script will create a directory in a /tmp directory.